Updated: June 27, 2026

 Every message has two encryption layers.
 The server sees only the outer blob.

-Decrypting the outer layer requires the recipient's identity private key, which never leaves their device Keychain.
-Decrypting the inner layer requires the chat key, which is delivered only inside an outer ECIES envelope — the server never holds it.
+Decrypting the inner layer requires the chat key, which is delivered only inside an outer encrypted envelope — the server never holds it.

 The web app uses the same AES-256-GCM / X25519 primitives and the same server protocol.
 The differences are in key storage as browsers have no hardware-backed Keychain.